 Real corsets are designed as an undergarment or shapewear garment (that can be worn over clothing) that reduces a person’s waist measurement by several inches and creates a specific desired shape or figure in the waist, hip and bust areas.
-Historically, this was achieved using whale bone, but in modern corsets it is achieved with steel boning, at least two to three layers of fabric, waist tape and a heavy duty busk closure.
-Real corsets tend to be a bit more expensive since they take time to properly fabricate and always have lacing in the back to close the piece.
+Historically, this was achieved using baleen, often referred to as whale bone, but in modern corsets it is achieved with steel boning, at least two to three layers of fabric, a waist tape and a heavy duty busk closure.
+Real corsets tend to be a bit more expensive since they take time and skill to properly fabricate and always have lacing in the back to close the piece.
 You will not find any plastic boning in a corset and a zipper closure is simply not strong enough to use in a real corset.
 An authentic high-quality corset is an investment, as it will give you a lifetime of wear if properly cared for.

 There are many garments that are called corsets on the market, but are not constructed in a way to actually facilitate real waist reduction or shaping.
 They merely look like corsets and are made with inferior materials such as plastic boning, zipper closures and one thin layer of stretchy fabric.
 These materials provide almost no support or real figure enhancement.
 These “fashion corsets" may be fairly inexpensive since they require little expertise to construct and are not expected to last a great amount of time.
 That being said, real corsets and fashion corsets cannot simply be differentiated based on price alone.
 Some stores sell fashion corsets at prices comparable to real corsets, so it is crucial to always check the constructin of the piece and ask questions.